Abiriyi/Abiriyi/README.md

 - 👋 Hi, I’m @Abiriyi
 - 👀 I’m interested in collaborations
-- 🌱 I’m currently learning python programming
+- 🌱 I’m a web app developer
-- 💞️ I’m looking to collaborate on python programming
+- 💞️
 - 📫 How to reach me via email on casimirabiriyi@gmail.com

 <!---